 - 1. Describe the purpose for the review, stressing how it fits into program assessment plans.
-Explain that the purpose is to assess the program, not individual students or faculty, and describe ethical guidelines, including respect for confidentiality and privacy. - 2.
+Explain that the purpose is to assess the program, not individual students or faculty, and describe ethical guidelines, including respect for confidentiality. - 2.
 Describe the nature of the products that will be reviewed, briefly summarizing how they were obtained. - 3.
 Describe the scoring rubric and its categories.
 Explain how it was developed. - 4.
-Explain that readers should rate each dimension of an analytic rubric separately (to avoid the "halo effect"), and they should apply the criteria without concern for how often each category is used (to avoid "grading on a curve" and norm-referenced interpretation). - 5.
+Explain that readers should rate each dimension of an analytic rubric separately (to avoid the "halo effect"), they should apply the criteria without concern for how often each category is used (to avoid "grading on a curve" and norm-referenced interpretation), and they should assign whole number ratings. - 5.
 Give each reviewer a copy of several student products that are exemplars of different levels of performance.
 Ask each reviewer to independently apply the rubric to each of these products, and show them how to record their ratings. - 6.
 Once everyone is done, collect everyone's ratings and display them so everyone can see the degree of agreement. - 7.
 Guide the group in a discussion of their ratings.
 There will be differences, and this discussion is important to establish standards.
 Attempt to reach consensus on the most appropriate rating for each of the products being examined by inviting people who gave different ratings to explain their judgments.
 Usually consensus is possible, but sometimes a split decision is developed, e.g., the group may agree that a product is a "3-4" split because it has elements of both categories. - 8.
 Distribute the products and begin the data collection using either independent or paired readers. - 9.
 If you accumulate data as they come in and can easily present a summary to the group at the end of the reading, you might end the meeting with a discussion of five questions: a.
 Are results sufficiently reliable? - b.
 What do the results mean?
 Are we satisfied with the extent of student learning? - c.
 Who needs to know the results? - d.
 If we're disappointed with the results, how might we close the loop? - e.
 How might the assessment process, itself, be improved?

 Pick a partner and role play a calibration session to assess writing skills in a sample of capstone projects.
 Use your own words, rather than read the script.
+Alternate on who plays the calibrator.
+When you're not the calibrator, give feedback on how well each step is conducted.
 Before you begin, decide if you are going to use independent or paired scorers.